Vendors with Great Ideas

 Emily and Friends celebrate her birthday by preparing “Care Bags” to send to the troops through Operation Gratitude!

-Girl Scout Troop #2008, Columbus, Ohio deliver their Record-Breaking Donation of Cookies to their Jeep Dealer!
+Girl Scout Troop #2008, Columbus, Ohio deliver their Record-Breaking Donation of Cookies!

 Emma M. Thanks The Troops!

-Officers of the Old Forge High School Senior Class present $818.00 to Operation Gratitude representative Michele Maopolski.
+Officers of the Old Forge High School Senior Class present $818.00 to Operation Gratitude.
 The funds were raised through a fun “Dress Down Day’ at school during which all students and faculty donated $1 to $5 to wear clothes normally not permitted by the Dress Code.

-This Christmas the athletes of the Girl’s Cross Country Team from San Clemente High School in San Clemente, California participated in a collection of Beanie Babies for Opeation Gratitude.
+This Christmas the athletes of the Girl’s Cross Country Team from San Clemente High School in San Clemente, California participated in a collection of Beanie Babies for Operation Gratitude.